 Hearing test locations

-Ear Health has three clinic locations in Auckland where you can get a full diagnostic hearing test.
+Ear Health has three clinic locations in Auckland where you can get a hearing test, Birkenhead, Devonport and Grey Lynn.
 You may also be offered a free quick hearing test, called a hearing screening, during a regular earwax removal appointment.

 Perhaps you’re considering a test but aren’t sure what it would involve.
 Or maybe you’ve made an appointment and are wondering what it’ll be like.
 Rest assured, it’s a gentle and easy test to do – and you may find it quite interesting.
 Here’s what’s involved...

 On average, there’s a lag of about 7 years between the time when someone’s hearing begins to decline and the time when they finally get a hearing test.
 There’s often a reluctance to admit there might be a problem or a fear of having to wear a hearing aid.
 But there are consequences for delaying.

 Living with even mild hearing loss makes your brain work harder.
 It has to throw most of its resources into decoding sounds, neglecting other tasks like your working memory.
 Untreated hearing loss increases the risk of dementia and cognitive decline.
 It can also be difficult for your relationships and leave you socially isolated.